Screenings

 Synopsis

-The Rocky Flats nuclear weapons plant churned out a staggering 70,000 atomic bombs, known as “triggers,” for the U.S. nuclear arsenal.
-Behind a veil of government secrecy, fires, leaks, and illicit dumping of hazardous materials contaminated the Denver area with radioactive and toxic substances.
+The Rocky Flats nuclear weapons plant churned out a staggering 70,000 atomic bombs, each serving as a "trigger" for thermonuclear warheads.
+Concealed by government secrecy, the plant's fires, leaks, and illicit dumping of nuclear waste contaminated the Denver area with long-lived radioactive toxins.

-A ten-year multi-billion-dollar cap-and-cover effort was declared complete in 2005, and a national wildlife refuge now overlays the Rocky Flats site.
-"The Most Dangerous Buildings In America" rest silently beneath six feet of soil at the center of the refuge, concealing a landscape still saturated with residual contamination.
+After a multi-billion-dollar cap-and-cover effort, the Rocky Flats site was transitioned into a national wildlife refuge.
+"The Most Dangerous Buildings In America" lie under six feet of soil at the heart of the refuge, concealing a landscape still saturated with radioactive contamination.
+While state and federal officials claim the area is safe, many community members and experts strongly disagree.

 Today, the radioactive legacy of Rocky Flats is invisible to the naked eye.
 New housing developments are engulfing areas known to be contaminated with radioactive plutonium.
-Thousands of former Rocky Flats workers have suffered devastating consequences from radiation contamination.
-Community members are determined to uncover a potential link between Rocky Flats and alarming health reports in the surrounding neighborhoods.
-Numerous lawsuits, continued deception, health concerns, and ongoing contamination issues continue to plague Rocky Flats, yet the public is largely unaware of Rocky Flats' past and its long-lasting radioactive effects.
-State and Federal officials claim the area is safe, however, the lasting repercussions of Rocky Flats on the Denver area remain uncertain, as plutonium has a half-life of 24,000 years
+Thousands of former Rocky Flats workers have suffered devastating health issues from radiation exposure.
+Community members are investigating a potential link between Rocky Flats and troubling health reports in downwind neighborhoods.
+Ongoing lawsuits, deception, health concerns, and persistent contamination issues continue to plague Rocky Flats, yet the public is largely unaware of its past and its long-lasting radioactive effects.

 Trailer